wangxj03/code-splitter/README.md

 ## Introduction

-Welcome to the code-splitter, a Rust crate designed to split source code into chunks.
+Welcome to code-splitter, a Rust crate designed to split source code into chunks.
 It is particularly useful in Retrieval Augmented Generation (RAG), a technique that enhances the generation capabilities of Large Language Models (LLM) by leveraging external knowledge sources.

 In a prototypical RAG application, longer documents are first split into chunks, encoded into embeddings, and then indexed into a vector database.
-When handling a new user query, the system first searches the vector database, and retrieves the most relevant chunks based on their embeddings.
-These retrieved chunks are then used as context to augment the query, which is subsequently processed by a LLM.
-The chunking is essential for several reasons
+When handling a new user query, the system first searches the vector database and retrieves the most relevant chunks based on their embeddings.
+These retrieved chunks are then used as context to augment the query, which is subsequently processed by an LLM.
+Chunking is essential for several reasons:

 - Model Input Constraints: Embedding models, such as OpenAI's [text-embedding-3-small](https://platform.openai.com/docs/guides/embeddings/embedding-models), have a fixed maximum input token limit (e.g., 8192 tokens).
 Longer documents need to be divided into smaller chunks to fit within these input constraints.